 UVM Medical Center Research Subject Registrations

-As of January 1, 2014 researchers and research staff will need to complete a registration form for any UVM Medical Center patients executing a new consent form to participate in a research study.
-For more information please see annoucement from UVM Medical Center (PDF).
+Researchers and research staff are required to associate any UVM Health Network patients executing a new consent form to participate in a research study to the research study in Epic.
+For more information please see Research Subject Registration Requirements and UVM Health Network Research4 policy.